Key figures and specifications

 |Load capacity||71 troops, 50 paratroopers and five pallets

 The robustness and versatility of the C295 makes it the ideal platform for any type of military or civic operations for the benefit of society.

-These are performed by most of the operators, such as the Portuguese Air Force to patrol the huge Portugal’s Economic Exclusive Zone (EEZ), including areas around Azores and Madeira islands.
+These are performed by most of the operators, such as the Portuguese Air Force to patrol Portugal’s huge Economic Exclusive Zone (EEZ), including areas around Azores and Madeira islands.
 Chilean Navy and Brazilian Air Force also use the C295 for search and rescue (SAR) missions.
-The Surveillance activities can be performed thanks to the Fully Integrated Tactical System (FITS), which can be installed in both permanent or palletized solution.
+The surveillance activities can be performed thanks to the Fully Integrated Tactical System (FITS), which can be installed in both permanent and palletised solution.

-The longest cabin, optimized for daily missions
+The longest cabin, optimised for daily missions

-Being 12.7 m/41 ft 8 in long, the C295 has the longest unobstructed cabin in its class.
-It can accommodate up to 71 seats, offering a much higher persononnel carrying capability than its competitors in this segment.
-For the same reason, it can carry much more palletised cargo (up to five 88 inch X 108 inch standard HCU-6E pallets) with direct off-loading through its rear ramp door.
+With cabin dimensions of 12.7 m/41 ft 8 in (in length), the C295 has the longest unobstructed cabin in its class.
+It can accommodate up to 71 seats, offering a much higher personnel-carrying capability than its competitors in this segment.
+For the same reason, it can carry much more palletised cargo (up to five 88 in by 108 in standard HCU-6E pallets) with direct off-loading through its rear ramp door.

-Short Take-off & landing (STOL)
+Short take-off and landing (STOL)

-The system functionalities support the requirements for both civil and military tactical environments: CARP/HARP computational aids (for precision airdrops), performance management, VNAV, radio management, tactical databases, etc. The autopilot and flight director System is certified under FAR-25 requirements for ILS Cat I and Cat II approaches and GPS non-precision approaches for automatic or manual operations.
+The system functionalities support the requirements for both civil and military tactical environments: CARP/HARP computational aids (for precision airdrops), performance management, VNAV, radio management, tactical databases, etc. The autopilot and flight director system are certified under FAR-25 requirements for ILS Cat I and Cat II approaches and GPS non-precision approaches for automatic or manual operations.